rish-16/rish-16/README.md

 ### Sup Nerds 👋🏻

-I'm Rish, a CS freshman & Machine Learning person from the National University of Singapore!
+I'm Rish, a CS freshman & Machine Learning research student from the National University of Singapore!

 I love talking tech, collecting laptop stickers, and playing the guitar.